islandproblem/islandproblem/framework.md

   - Whenever we aren't looking, they will veer towards using optimal physical systems.

-  - AGI makes the numbers go up best when aligned with physics, rather than aligned with humans.
+  - AGI increases useful metrics best when aligned with physics, rather than aligned with humans.

     - Therefore, it is inevitable that AGI will be aligned with physics, rather than humans.